Delinquent Real Estate Property Taxes

 Real estate taxes become delinquent on April 1 of each year.
 A 3% mandatory interest charge is added to the amount due at that time.
 If the taxes remain unpaid, the delinquent property will be advertised once a week for 3 consecutive weeks prior to the tax certificate sale and the advertising fee will be added to the tax bill.

-If your Lee County property taxes go delinquent, a reminder notice will be set to inform you of the back taxes due.
+If your Lee County property taxes go delinquent, a reminder notice will be sent to inform you of the back taxes due.
 Please view our reminder notice explanation brochure for more information on the Lee County real estate property tax reminder notice.

 If the taxes remain unpaid up to June, the property is at risk of having a tax certificate issued.
 For more information about the tax certificate sale, visit our tax certificate section.